 The authorised official must investigate

-The authorised official must investigate except in prescribed situations.
+The authorised official must investigate except in circumstances prescribed in the Fair Work (Registered Organisations) Regulations 2009.
 When an investigation is commenced it must be completed within 90 calendar days (unless an extension is granted).

-The regulations prescribe situations in which an investigation does not need to be commenced or investigated further.
+The regulations set out situations in which an investigation does not need to be commenced or investigated further.
 These include:

 - the information does not, to any extent, concern serious disclosable conduct;